Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-10-gt-ga-notes-dp.md

   * Try prefix (or suffix)
   * Then try substrings
     * If you figured out a problem using substrings, think whether it can be solved with prefix/suffix.
+    * At least for this course, we are not testing suffix.
-* Step2: Express the subproblem in the form of a recurrence relation
+* Step2: Express the subproblem in the form of a recurrence relation, including the base cases.
-* Step3: Fill the base cases and write out the pseudocode.
+* Step3: Write out the pseudocode.
 * Step4: Time complexity analysis.

-### Longest increasing subsequence (LIS)
+### Longest increasing subsequence (LIS) (DP1)

 Given a following sequence, find the length of the longest common subsequence.
 For example, given Input: 5, 7, 4, -3, 9, 1, 10, 4, 5, 8, 9, 3, the longest subsequence will be -3, 1, 4, 5, 8, 9, and the answer will be 6.